-occurs when cells that are not normal grow out of control in the
+occurs when cells that aren't normal grow out of control in the

 testicles (testes).
 It is highly curable, especially